- Because this economic decline is policy driven, a solid recovery is likely as lockdowns end.

 In the opening weeks of 2020, investors had very few hints of the daunting events to come in this most unusual year.
-The U.S. economy was humming along nicely.
-Unemployment levels declined to 50-year lows.
-And the stock market hit record new highs almost like clockwork.
+Although global economic growth was slowing, there were reasons to be cautiously optimistic.

 That was then.
 This is now.

-Over three challenging months, coronavirus-induced lockdowns have wreaked havoc on the U.S. and global economies.
+Over three challenging months, coronavirus-induced lockdowns have wreaked havoc on global economies.
 Millions have filed for unemployment benefits.
 COVID-19 infections appear to have peaked in many places, but the risk of secondary outbreaks remain.
-Meanwhile, widespread civil unrest in many American cities has added a volatile new element to an already high level of uncertainty.

 As Capital Group vice chairman and portfolio manager Rob Lovelace has noted in recent investors calls, there is a unique aspect of this downturn: It was self-imposed by governments in response to a global health crisis.
 As such, it is not difficult for investors to imagine an end to this chapter and look forward to a post-COVID recovery period, which may have already started.